-e
+Figure 1.
+Locations of the 5 wells and their time periods of production, showing the two clusters of wells.
+Wells 1 and 2 are on crest and 3-5 are on the flank reservoir.

-Each row is an instant of time, during the production period, in chronological order, that gives us the daily production rate for a given measure of the other variables on that day.
-However, doing analysis consider each of these events or rows are IID (Independent and identically distributed).
+Each row is an instant of time, during the production period, in chronological order, that gives us the daily production rate as a function of the other variables on that day.
+However, in the proposed prediction models, we plan to compare production controls and volumes among the wells, rather than doing their individual time series analysis considering each of these events or rows are IID (Independent and identically distributed).
 Our models will be able to predict the choke size and the downhole pressure of the well, based on other variables.
-On any given instant, these outputs are independent of the previous outputs, they are mutually independent and each random variable in the dataset has the same probability distribution as others.
+On any given instant, these outputs are independent of the previous outputs, they are mutually independent and all samples belong to the same dataset and identical to each other.

 Task Breakdown:

 Extraction and Understanding of the production and subsurface dataset.
 Analyze the various production parameters from each well and establish correlations and variances.
+(Pairwise plots and correlation plot- Heat map)

 Transforming the dataset – Performing some data wrangling and clean up.

-Design training and testing parameters/wells.
+Split data into testing and training datasets

-Performing Linear and Non-Linear Regression models.
+Performing Linear and Non-Linear Regression models with Regularization (Lasso shrinkage)

-Basic Linear model with Lasso shrinkage.

 Residual Plotting.

-Grid SearchCV.
+Model Tuning - Grid SearchCV.

-Model Tuning.
+Creating a visualization dashboard.

+Each of the wells belong to the same distribution- do hypothesis testing on the datasets, the mean is same for the output, they come from same statistical distbn.
+Frequency plot.